CaiqingJian/iNaturalist-2019/README.md

 # iNaturalist-2019
-MXNet fine-tune baseline script (resnet 152 layers) for iNaturalist Challenge at FGVC 2019, public LB score 0.20592 ,private LB 0.20545
+MXNet fine-tune baseline script (resnet 152 layers) for iNaturalist Challenge at FGVC 2019, public LB score 0.20592 ,private LB score 0.20545
 ## How to use

 ### Install MXNet